 A distorted tennis ball coming from space at ultra-high-speed is materialized, blocked a moment before its impact.

-The Dragon’s Egg is a communicator in which complex systems collide, that makes the invisible visible, speaking of gravitational waves, dark matter and multi-messenger cosmology.
+It’s, first of all, a communicator in which complex systems collide, subliminally speaking of gravitational waves, dark matter, and multi-messenger cosmology.

 It puts us in direct connection, through a simple flash of light, with a particle drifting, the witness of some gargantuan cosmic event that may have happened thousands of light-years ago, removing the distance that normally separates a hypothetical active observer from the decay of a probabilistic wave function, otherwise confined in the cryptic meanders of the mathematical language.